martin-azpillaga/M/Documentation/index.md

 - title: Simple
   details: M has a minimalist grammar, easy to learn and read.
 Its powerful type system frees programmers from declaring types, resulting in clear and readable code.
 - title: Flexible
   details: M enforces data oriented design.
-All data is stored in components which allows designers to create entities with new behavior by combining different sets of components.
+All data is stored in components which allows designers to create entities with new behavior independently from programmers.
 - title: Tool
   details: M complements your workflow.
 Develop in any LSP-compliant code editor and generate gameplay code ready for Unity, Unreal or Godot.
 footer: AGPL Licensed | Copyright © 2017-present Martin Azpillaga Aldalur